DeclK/notes/dev_notes/CUDA_ALL/CUDA Programming 7.md

   - `CtaTiler`.
 A CuTe [tiler concept](https://github.com/NVIDIA/cutlass/blob/main/media/docs/cute/02_layout_algebra.md#composition-tilers) that determines how to extract a tile of data from the problem shape.
   - At the highest level, the work is distributed across CTAs.
 In principle, each CTA's tile could come from the input tensors in many different ways.
 Many [CuTe `Tiler`s](https://github.com/NVIDIA/cutlass/blob/main/media/docs/cute/02_layout_algebra.md#composition-tilers) could be used to tile the data, but for these cases it is sufficient to simply use the shape of the desired CTA tile.

+- zipped_divide

+  本来想就看下 zipped_divide，但可以顺手把 logical divide 给学了，都在 [layout algebra](https://github.com/NVIDIA/cutlass/blob/main/media/docs/cute/02_layout_algebra.md) 里面

+- drawing from each level: how gemm is divided from block to thread, and we have different layout to deal with computation (global mem & shared mem)

+- From a bigger picture: an intuitive way to think about layout algebra, where is the bottleneck to understanding the process?

 Key functions